News

 November 2017 – Postdoc Tina Harrison has papers accepted in Global Change Biology and Landscape Ecology.

-Rachael participates in a great workshop on temporal networks in Freiburg, Germany, led by Diego Vasquez and Tiffany Knight.
-Not sure why she thought she belonged in the tall row for the group photo below . . .
+Great workshop on temporal networks in Freiburg, Germany, led by Diego Vasquez and Tiffany Knight.
+But why did Rachael think she belonged in the tall row for the group photo???

 August 2017 – Winfree lab traveled to Portland, OR for the Ecological Society of America meeting.
 Rachael, postdocs Mark Genung and Tina Harrison, Ph.D students Bethanne Bruninga-Socolar, Colleeen Smith, and Michael Roswell, and lab alum Dan Cariveau all gave talks.

-August 2017 – Two-year research tech Erin Lowe heads to Claudio Gratton’s lab at University of Wisconsin for grad school.
-That’s Erin in the hoop house at left.
-We miss you Erin!
+August 2017 – Congrats to research tech Erin Lowe who heads to Claudio Gratton’s lab at University of Wisconsin for grad school.
+That’s Erin with some of our plant friends in the hoop house.
+We already miss you Erin!

 July 2017 – Rachael is promoted to full professor.